Raudbjorn/knapsack-optimizer-service/README.md

 * Compare the problem with other problems persisted into the database.
 * If a solution is found, return the task associated with it.
-* If not, persist the task and spawn a new thread to compute the solution.
+* If not, persist the task and spawn a new thread to compute the solution, and responding to the request appropriately on the current thread.
 * Naive cancellation functionality is implemented by storing a reference to running tasks in a `java.util.concurrent.ConcurrentHashMap<Long, CompletionStage<Void>>`, adding them when they get started, and removing them once they're completed(or when they are cancelled by the user).